Please Mind The Gap

 I learnt from a young age that I could die at any moment.
 That the fickle finger will come down and, in one poke, push you out of the party.
 Nothing sticks a rocket up your arse like knowing you could die soon.
 I am 86 months away from reaching the age he was when he died.
 The rational part of my brain tells me it’s unlikely the same fate will fall upon me, but the fingerprint is still there.
 Burnt into me, like a scar.
 A birthmark.
 It now manifests as an aching drive to achieve something, to be the interesting person in the back of his taxi.
 It has pushed me to insane levels of burnout just so I can say I did something.

 Am I making up for his mistakes or just repeating them?
-Is it good enough that if I die at 39, my children will be able to say this is what my dad did, rather than this is what I did with my dad?
+Is it good enough that if I die at 39, any children I would have would say this is what my dad did, rather than this is what I did with my dad?

 The trick is to accept that the gap is there.